Texas circuit shaping up for big debut

-LONDON (Reuters) - Organizers of Formula One’s newest grand prix in Austin, Texas, say tickets for the November 18 race are selling strongly with construction solidly on schedule.
+LONDON (Reuters) - Organisers of Formula One’s newest grand prix in Austin, Texas, say tickets for the November 18 race are selling strongly with construction solidly on schedule.

 Speaking to Reuters during a fact-finding visit to the British Grand Prix at Silverstone, Circuit of the Americas president Steve Sexton said F1 supremo Bernie Ecclestone and the governing FIA were pleased with progress.